 In 1990, Lucio completed a six month secondment to the firm’s affiliated office in Toronto, Canada, which enabled him to gain valuable experience in a different environment.
 Lucio specialises in the audit of listed companies as well as entities in the not-for-profit sector.

-Lucio is a Fellow of Chartered Accountants Australia and New Zealand as well as being a member of CAANZ’s Audit Advisory Committee.
+Lucio is a Fellow of Chartered Accountants Australia and New Zealand and is a former member of CAANZ’s Audit Advisory Committee.
 Lucio is also a registered company auditor.

 Director – Tony Formica